 This is the group of data analysts that you’re going to encounter the most.
 It is also the most difficult group to analyze.

 Junior data analysts are people who have generally already decided that this is the career path for them.
 Now all that is left to do is to gain a ton of experience in the field.
-These analysts are usually loved and hired by startup companies – this way, both the junior data analyst and the company can learn and grow together.
+These analysts are usually loved and hired by startup companies – since junior data analyst salary isn’t that much higher than an entry-level one and in this way, both the junior data analyst and the company can learn and grow together.

 Now, when I say that this group is the most difficult to analyze, I’m not even kidding one bit.
 Why is that?
 Well, it’s mainly because it’s extremely broad.
 Sure, there are almost no specific, agreed-upon guidelines that would say when an entry-level data analyst becomes a junior one, or when a junior becomes a senior.
 That being said, most people who are serious about becoming a data analyst transition from the entry to the junior levels pretty fast.